SPITFIRE MARKINGS AND CAMOUFLAGE

 Click here for an explanation of why the black and white underside colour scheme was adopted.

-Above: The half-black, half-white undersides used by Spitfires during the Battle of Britain.
+Above: The half-black, half-white undersides used by Spitfires through until the end of the Dunkirk evacuation.

 Spitfires were delivered from factories in this scheme until the start of June 1940.
 In that month Fighter Command squadrons were instructed to paint the entire underside of fighters a duck-egg green colour called "sky".
 During the following months there were shortages of the official colour so a range of available paints and locally mixed colours were often used, resulting in varying shades of light-blue and duck-egg blue.
 From August 1940, underwing roundels were introduced.